 During pregnancy, care providers typically will seek to monitor iron levels.
 They do this by checking hemoglobin — usually with a fingerstick, which is a quick and simple way to measure levels in the office without lab work.
 These measurements are then used as the basis for a number of clinical decisions, such as whether to put you on iron supplements (not something to be taken lightly, since excess iron is toxic) or even whether to restrict what kind of care provider you can use or where you have to give birth.
-There are a couple of problems with this approach:
+This approach to iron in pregnancy has two major problems:

 - Hemoglobin is not iron.